-Responsibilities of Management and Those Charged with Governance for the Consolidated and Separate Financial Statements and Internal Controls
+Responsibilities of Management and Those Charged with Governance for the Consolidated and Separate Financial Statements

-Management is responsible for the preparation and fair presentation of the consolidated financial statements of the group and separate financial statements of the company in accordance with IFRSs as explained in note no. 2, and for such internal control as management determines is necessary to enable the preparation of consolidated and separate financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the consolidated financial statements of the Group and also separate financial statements of the Company in accordance with IFRSs as explained in note no. 2, and for such internal control as management determines is necessary to enable the preparation of consolidated and separate financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the consolidated and separate financial statements, management is responsible for assessing the groups and the company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the group and the company or to cease operations, or has no realistic alternative but to do so.
+In preparing the consolidated and separate financial statements, management is responsible for assessing the Group's and the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the group and the company or to cease operations, or has no realistic alternative but to do so.
+Management has given disclosure in the note to the financial statements in this regard.

-Those charged with governance are responsible for overseeing the groups and the company's financial reporting process.
+Those charged with governance are responsible for overseeing the Group's and the Company's financial reporting process.